Geological mapping in the Owaria-Touno area, Japan

 Fig. 1-1 Geological map

-The areas of III to X are the geological maps in Geologic guide for Hiromi Rail Line.
+The areas of III to X are the guide maps in Geologic guide for Hiromi Rail Line.

-Cenozoic; a, Alluvium; t, Terrace depoists; N3cg, Sandy gravel; N1ss, Miocene sandstone and mudstone; N1v, Miocene tuffaceous sandstone and conglomerate
+Cenozoic; a, Alluvium; t, Terrace deposits; N3cg, Sandy gravel; N1ss, Miocene sandstone and mudstone; N1v, Miocene tuffaceous sandstone and conglomerate

 Geologic age